Corey Cadby: Career

-In 2019, Cadby making his PDC European Tour debut of the 2019 Czech Darts Open who defeating Wessel Nijman of Netherlands, Michael Smith of England and his losing to Mervyn King of England.
+In 2019, Cadby made his PDC European Tour debut at the 2019 Czech Darts Open, defeating Wessel Nijman, Michael Smith and losing to Mervyn King.

 After problems getting to the UK to play the ProTour, Cadby resigned his Tour Card at the start of 2020 despite being in the top 64.
-He returned to darts in Q school 2023 to win back his tour card, where he regained his tour card by winning outright on day 2.

-2023 Return
+2023

-On day two of Q school he successfully won a two year tour card with a 101 average win over Karel Sedlacek.
+In 2023, Cadby returned to darts at Q–School to win back his tour card, which he managed to do with a 101 average in a win over Karel Sedláček in the Day 2 Final.
+However, Cadby did not participate in any PDC darts events throughout 2023 and as a result of this the PDC removed his tour card in January 2024.